asrhou/NATMI/README.md

 ### Ligand-Receptor Interactions (connectomeDB2020)

 As of 2020, **connectomeDB2020**  is most-up-to date curated database of 2,187 human ligand-receptor interactions with primary literature support and additional 1,791 putative pairs, which builds on our previous draft and a database of human cell interactions ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 By default, *ExtractEdges.py* of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from **connectomeDB2020**.
-For non-human supported species it further extracts their human homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).
+For non-human supported species, it further extracts their human homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).

 **Note:** Since some of the reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always verify if a given edge is valid for your analysed species.

 ### Ligand-Receptor Interactions (user-supplied interactions) [(top)](#required-data-and-formats-top)

 To allow flexibility, NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions not present in connectomeDB2020.
-This option can be particularly useful for users who wish to expand the list of our deafult interactions, explore specific to their species (own) interactions and/or explore cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
+This option can be particularly useful for users who wish to expand the list of our default interactions, explore their own (species-specific) interactions and/or explore cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
 Here, we briefly describe **required formats**.

 Similarly to the precompiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx under a desired name (used to specify the argument '--signalType').
 The interaction data should be represented as a two-column table, with the **first column** containing **ligands** and the **second column** containing **receptors** (as in the following example).